KoBeWi/Metroidvania-System/README.md

 - Border: Edge of a cell.
 There are 2 types of borders:
 	- Wall: Solid border with no holes.
 	- Passage: A border with hole or another feature that signifies passage (e.g. a door).
-- Corner: Meeting point of 2 or more borders.
+- Corner: Connecting point of 2 or more non-parallel borders.
 - Room: A collection of multiple cells enclosed by borders on every side.
 In game they are tied to a scene.
+- Mapped Cell: An unvisited cell discovered via a mapping item that usually appears grayed-out.
 - Explored Cell: A cell visited by the player that appears normally.
-- Mapped Cell: An unvisited cell discovered via a mapping item that usually appears grayed-out.
+- Discovered Cell: A cell either mapped or explored.

 ## Quick overview